 If your business name is eligible for trademark registration, a word mark registration will provide the broadest form of protection.
 As the owner of the word mark, you can present the word for advertising or other use in whatever format you choose, including in particular font or color, because you own the underlying words (or combination of words, letters, or numbers).

 A special form trademark, or design mark, includes the stylized elements that you cannot claim on a word mark application.
 These stylized elements can include font, color, style, graphics (such as a logo or other graphical rendering), words, or any combination thereof.
 This type of trademark can include a logo without any words or a logo that incorporates words.
 For example, the Nike Swoosh design mark consists solely of the Nike Swoosh with no accompanying text, while Coca Cola’s stylized logo includes the words Coca Cola.
 Design marks are more limited in protection than word marks because they grant a trademark in the applied for logo as set forth in the application and subsequent registration.
 If the trademark owner later changes something about the registered design mark, they may need to file an entirely new trademark application (depending on the extent of the changes).

 Best Strategies for Registration

 If resources are limited and if your business name is eligible for trademark registration, it is generally advisable to proceed with registration of the word mark first since it offers the broadest form of protection.
-Then, as the business expands and grows, you can pursue the additional design mark filings.
+Then, as your business expands and grows, you can pursue the additional design mark filings and attempt to obtain trademark registrations for your logos.
 If you are able to pursue multiple filings initially, then it is prudent to protect both the word mark and the design marks.

 If you need to talk with a trademark attorney about registering your trademark, please call Ritter Spencer’s trademark team at (214) 295-5074.